ryashpal/EHR-QC-Tutorials/docs/case_study.rst

 6. Data Pre-processing
 ======================

 Next, the exploration and anomaly reports are generated from the extracted data using EHR-QC pre-processing module.
 It will also highlight the presence of anomalous data, and provide specific pointers to correct them.
 Furthermore, it has the capability to automatically impute the missing values and remove the outliers.

+More details on the EHR-QCs pre-processing utility can be found here: https://ehr-qc-tutorials.readthedocs.io/en/latest/process.html#pre-processing

 In this section we illustrate a few use cases demonstrating the functionality of the module;

 Units Mix-up
 ------------